muggy8/improbable/from-me-to-me/K4fSYHh5.md

 I remember once he said that Karma doesn't exist and all of it is just made up or coincidences.

-I tried argueing against Phanna's beliefs but it never got anywhere.
+I tried arguing against Phanna's beliefs but it never got anywhere.

-There's no way such a foundational piece of the world is just made up.
+There's no way such a foundation piece of the world is just made up.

 Phanna, of course, disagreed.

-That said, Phanna does seem to know a lot and is capable of some pretty unbelieveable things and all without using abilities at all.
+That said, Phanna does seem to know a lot and is capable of some pretty unbelievable things and all without using abilities at all.

-Just yesterday, Phanna suggested that I change my appearance starting from changing my hair color or something and gave us a recepie of some kind.
+Just yesterday, Phanna suggested that I change my appearance starting from changing my hair color or something and gave us a recipe of some kind.

-Mikay was doubtful of the suggestion but he's out gathering ingrediants today anyways.
+Mikay was doubtful of the suggestion but he's out gathering ingredients today anyways.

 Sometimes, seeing the two makes me wonder if Phanna is actually much more powerful than Mikay.